christianandredietrich/iOS-SDK/AWSMediaServices-NexPlayer.md

     - We will Use Only U.S., Canada, and Europe
     - You can use any price class you like.
 7. Click “ _Create Distribution_ ”
-8. Now, to build the URL for your asset, navigate toAssets.
+8. Now, to build the URL for your asset, navigate to Assets.
     - Click on your new video asset to reveal the URL
     - Copy the portion of the url after the domain name that you set up.
        This is the “video name” or “path” and is the partof the url after amazonaws.com
-    - Now, get the CloudFront URL for your new distributionand combine it with the “video name”
+    - Now, get the CloudFront URL for your new distribution and combine it with the “video name”
 		- https://{cloudfronturl}/{videoname}

 #### Your Project